rashedmakkouk/dev-toolbox/content/how-to/devops/connect-with-ssh.md

 ### Configure `ssh-agent`

-Additional steps might be required before you can successfully connect; check your online Git repository service provider documentations for additional instructions.
+Additional steps might be required before you can successfully connect; check your online Git repository service provider documentation for additional instructions.

 - [Adding your SSH key to the `ssh-agent`][adding-ssh-key-to-ssh-agent]